Spitta's Johann Sebastian Bach: Accuracy

 A major development from the late 20th century is that high quality facsimiles of all kinds of primary sources regarding Johann Sebastian Bach became more readily available.
-Not only in print, like a new edition in color of Bach's autograph of the St Matthew Passion, but also on-line, like the Bach digital resource making hundreds of manuscripts, scores as well as writings, available at very high resolutions.
+Not only in print, like a new edition in color of Bach's autograph of the St Matthew Passion, but also online, like the Bach digital resource making hundreds of manuscripts, scores as well as writings, available at very high resolutions.
 It was no longer necessary to gain access to protected archived sources to make a detailed comparison between Spitta's writings and the artefacts he commented upon.

 Occasionally re-evaluations of source material led to new insights.
 For example, Spitta wrote about the Magnificat that it was composed in the quiet time of Advent 1723.
 Later biographers repeated that without questioning, until in 2003 Andreas Glöckner published a new study about the first version of the Magnificat arguing that it was much more likely Bach had composed the Magnificat half a year earlier, in the first month of his tenure in Leipzig.
-The overpowering authority of Spitta can be seen from a number of authors who still keep to Spitta's chronology after the publication of Glöckners paper.
+The overpowering authority of Spitta can be seen from a number of authors who still keep to Spitta's chronology after the publication of Glöckner's paper.